JL-III/TheatriaSessions/README.md

 2. **AFK Tracking**:
     - AFK time does not count towards active playtime.
-    - Players must remain actively engaged to earn progress.
+    - Players must remain actively engaged to earn serverSession.

 3. **Fairness**:
     - Progress carries over through the reset if you’re online and actively working towards your reward.